peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-13 Gnome Liches.md

 During their conversation, the bartender mentioned a blue tiefling who had passed through the town a few weeks ago.
 There were rumors of a tentacle sighting in the river, but the bartender dismissed them as drunken ramblings.

-Later, Oz used her magic to communicate with Goathead, her god, and received some valuable information.
+Later, Oz used her magic to communicate with [[Lore/Goathead\|Goathead]], her god, and received some valuable information.
 It was revealed that there was indeed a lich in town, worshipped by the villagers as a false god.
 Oz shared this information with the party.

 Mabel attempted to scry on the other blue tiefling but failed, narrowly avoiding the scrying effect backfiring.